axlemn/plot-.xyz/README.md

 Made to work in \*nix.

-Summary of each file:
+Summary of each file (in order of usage):
 ------------------
 - timestamps.py initializes and watches a file storing a list of file names and their last modified times.
-- run\_script.py manages the data piping.
+- run\_script.py manages the data piping.  update\_file is the main function.
-- xyz\_to\_feff.py manages data conversion.
-- ifeffit\_script.ps runs ifeffit.
-If you want to see what commands are run on which .dat files, look at the end of this file.
+- xyz\_to\_feff.py takes in the path to an xyz file and some n, and prints a feff.inp file with the nth Ta atom at the center (zero-indexed).
+- ifeffit\_script.ps takes feff####.dat files in a directory and writes a file containing chi(k) file.
+- matplotlib\_script.py averages chi(k) files, and controls what matplotlib will eventually plot.
+- chir.ps converts chi.k files to chi.r files.

 To ignore automatic detection and manually run the data processing on a specific file, navigate to the process\_xyz folder and run: python -c "from run\_script import update\_file; update\_file(FILENAME)"